simonnickel/snap-navigation/README.md

 # SnapNavigation

-Define the navigation structure of your SwiftUI app decoupled from it's presentation.
+Define the navigation structure of your SwiftUI app decoupled from its presentation.

 [![Documentation][documentation badge]][documentation]